Marmaduke Dixon (settler)

 Marmaduke Dixon (22 March 1828 – 15 November 1895) was an early settler in North Canterbury, New Zealand.
-He went to sea early in his life before he settled on the north bank of the Waimakariri River.
+He went to sea early in his life before he settled on the North bank of the Waimakariri River.
 An innovative farmer, he chaired a number of road boards and was a member of the Canterbury Provincial Council.

 Early life

 Dixon was born on 22 March 1828 in Caistor, Lincolnshire, England.
 His forebears owned a large estate in Lincolnshire and were involved in draining The Fens.
-Dixon received his education at Caistor Grammar School and went to sea aged 14, working for Robert Brooks and Co.
+Dixon received his education at Caistor Grammar School and went to sea at the age of 14, working for Robert Brooks and Co.
 On his first voyage, he was wrecked at Pernambuco in Brazil and returned to England on the clipper Swordfish.
-Dixon went to Australia on several journeys and in 1844 or 1845, a journey took him to New Zealand.
-As first mate, he went into Port Phillip and they found that 400 ships had been abandoned by their crews for one of the Australian gold rushes, but due to his tact he managed to hold on to his crew.
+Dixon went to Australia on several journeys and in 1844 or 1845, a voyage took him to New Zealand.
+As first mate, he went into Port Phillip and found that 400 ships had been abandoned by their crews for one of the Australian gold rushes, but due to his tact, he managed to hold on to his crew.
 Bishop Selwyn offered Dixon command of his mission yacht but by then, he had decided to take up land in New Zealand on the advice of an Australian squatter, John Murphy, who had established himself at Cust.
-He left Robert Brooks and Co's employment in 1851 and came to New Zealand on the Samarang, with John Hall as a fellow passenger, which arrived in Lyttelton Harbour on 31 July 1852.
+He left Robert Brooks and Co's employment in 1851 and came to New Zealand on the Samarang, with John Hall as a fellow passenger, arriving in Lyttelton Harbour on 31 July 1852.